 Over the past several years most school districts have been compelled to implement online summative assessments.
 The challenges involved proved to be far more extensive than simply adding technology.
 The move to digital assessments has ushered in significant impacts on teaching and learning.
 Technology has rapidly emerged as an essential tool for planning, creating, delivering, and evaluating successful instruction.
 Today, online assessments are becoming standard and are used regularly, not only for summative or high stakes assessments, but also for ongoing formative measures of learning as well.

-Join in this edWebinar conversation as two school superintendents and one state superintendent of public instruction share how they are leading the drives to leverage the capabilities of online assessment as well as grow the capacities for online assessment within school environments.
+Join in this edWebinar conversation as two school superintendents share how they are leading the drives to leverage the capabilities of online assessment as well as grow the capacities for online assessment within school environments.
 Nine specific recommendations for planning and implementing effective online assessment infrastructure and programs will be reviewed.
 These recommendations help to ensure that the broader education community of students, teachers, parents, administrators and school board members will continue to benefit from the value of online assessments.

 This recorded session is of special value for school superintendents, K-12 school and district leaders, and aspiring leaders.